foxglove/terraform-examples/primary-site/gcp/README.md

 Once the resources are created, you'll be able to deploy the Helm charts into the created GKS Autopilot cluster, and use the included storage buckets for inbox and lake.

+This template includes Terraform modules for:

+- **IAM** – creates a service account with access to the storage buckets
+- **Storage** – provisions inbox and lake buckets
+- **Pub/Sub** – sets up notifications for new objects in the inbox

+See the [Modules](#modules) section below for more details.

 The template's IAM user is created with a private key, which can be used in the Kubernetes cluster's `cloud-credentials` secret, allowing the services to connect to the inbox and lake buckets.